 Escarole can have lots of dirt tucked inside each bunch.
 No worries though.

 I'm going to show you an easy method Mom taught me to clean it.
 Then, we'll go over parboiling and sautéeing it.
+This is an overview, but full instructions are included in the recipe card at the bottom of this post.

 - Trim off the root end and any discolored leaves.
 Cut the bunch into three sections (or four, if the bunch is long).